Are You Facing Pregnancy Discrimination at Work? Contact Us Today!

 Keeping the Pregnancy a Secret

 Since pregnancy discrimination continues to be a problem for women in today's workplace, some experts recommend that women who are pregnant when applying for jobs keep their pregnancies a secret during the application and interview process if at all possible.
 While applicants certainly are entitled to do so if they choose, there can be repercussions later on.
 For example, should they be hired and then the pregnancy becomes obvious, an employer may take retaliatory action against the employee, such as reducing their hours or suddenly finding a reason to fire them or lay them off indefinitely.
 However, whether or not you kept your pregnancy a secret, an employer has no legal right to use your pregnancy against you.
-Should this happen, seek advice from an experienced pregnancy discrimination attorney in the workplace.
+Should this happen, seek advice from an experienced discrimination attorney in the workplace.

 Stereotypes and Bias